Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 - Requires LSLIB and setting a path to it in its settings

-Unfortunately this cannot be directly installed from Blender due to having an extra folder.
+Unfortunately, this cannot be directly installed by dragging into Blender, due to having an extra folder.
 So what we need to do is extract the zip, look inside for a folder called “io_scene_dos2de”, grab it and drop it into

 ..\AppData\Roaming\Blender Foundation\Blender\4.1\scripts\addons